MXDFz4.4: A LyC emitter 250Myr after the epoch of reionization and a first test of Ly-alpha morphology as a tracer of LyC escape at high redshift: Discussion

 Among all the \lya-based tracers, we note that one of the most promising at low redshift, the HF, qualitatively agrees with predictions, which moderately increases the confidence in the possibility of using it at high redshift.
 Further confidence would necessitate testing the HF method for much larger samples, especially in the lower escape fraction regime where the HF relation from \cite{SaldanaLopez2025HF} is more constrained.
-Samples of LCEs in the \fesc range of \objname are likely to remain small for the foreseeable future, although will remain desirable to better constrain the high-\fesc regime, and probe the potential turnover in this relation.
+Samples of LCEs in the \fesc range of \objname are likely to remain small for the foreseeable future, although will remain desirable to better constrain the high-\fesc regime.

-With these conclusions based on \objname's \lya properties in mind, we suggest that the \objname's recent star formation and the nature of its burst are the driving force behind its high observed escape fraction, and highlight the importance of the UV and star-formation-related properties in tracing this: $\Sigma_{SFR}$ and sSFR.
+With these conclusions based on \objname's \lya properties in mind, we suggest that the \objname's recent star formation and the nature of its burst are the driving force behind its high observed escape fraction and highlight the importance of $\Sigma_{SFR}$ and sSFR as tracers.
 It may be for this reason that the \lya HF still acts as a good tracer of \fesc, while for example the \lya $r_{50}$ is less in line with low-redshift findings \citep{SaldanaLopez2025HF}; the HF is the most sensitive of the \lya diagnostics to the holes created in the ISM for \lya and LyC to escape.
 Still, the $\Sigma_{SFR}$ is lower than expected for all but the peak of the recent star formation, which likely means that the nature of the stellar population also plays a significant role, i.e.~a young, metal-poor stellar population producing many ionizing photons per UV photon.
 To illustrate the importance of this, we refer the reader to the earlier discussion about the necessity of $L_{1500}/L_{\mathrm{LyC}}$ being near unity (note that this keeps all other parameters, as well as the actual escape of LyC photons, the same).
-Even the upper bounds on the possible $L_{1500}/L_{\mathrm{LyC}}$ ratios we calculate are low compared to the average galaxy population, and are surpassed, according to Fig.~\ref{fig:pySTARBURST} for all but the most metal poor stars in $6-7\,\mathrm{Myr}$.
+Even the upper bounds on the possible $L_{1500}/L_{\mathrm{LyC}}$ ratios we calculate are low compared to the average galaxy population, and are surpassed, according to Fig.~\ref{fig:pySTARBURST}, for all but the most metal poor stars in $6-7\,\mathrm{Myr}$.